 Whether or not charitable contributions will benefit you during the year depends on the amount you donated in total and which deduction method will save you the most money on your taxes.
 It's best to determine whether you'll take standard or itemized deductions at the beginning of the year to figure out if charitable donations will benefit you.

 Always keep track of your donations with receipts and records during the year.
 This will help tremendously during tax season and ensure you're deducting the most you possibly can off of your tax bill.
-As a small business owner, tax season is always easier with documentation and records.
+Take a look at how tax returns actually work to better understand the process.
+You should definitely pat yourself on the back.
+Not many people ask such questions and can thus lose out.

-Nevertheless, you can still keep track of your income by generating quality pay stubs today!
+Remember that can still keep track of your income by generating quality pay stubs today!
+Try it and experience the ease of proof of income creation at your fingertips.